The-RG-Archive/lifeinvader.com/README.md

 # lifeinvader.com
-A backup of the lifeinvader.com hosted by rockstar games that got shut down
+A backup of the lifeinvader.com hosted by rockstar games that got shut down in 2024

 Huge thanks to https://github.com/GreenSoupDeveloper he is the main developer at this point i am just gathering information.